Page Version: 2.1 Page Updated: 2018-05-11

 A: Yes, sort of.
 FreeBSD support is decent though incomplete.
 OpenBSD support is weaker, because each BSD insists on using its own set of tools, that have different syntaxes, so trying to actually support the BSDs completely is essentially impossible, at least if you want a life.

-To see what works in your BSD flavor, just run:
+To see what works in your BSD flavor, just run (using the latest inxi from github):

 This triggers almost everything in inxi.
 Then you can see what is supported, what needs root, and what is not supported in your BSD flavor.
 Each line should tell you if it supports BSD or not.